FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ```sh
 screen `ls /dev/ttyUSB* | head -1`
 ```
+Note: screen command might need to be installed from the package manager
 * Windows: I dunno if its even possible :/

 ### Manually selecting device